huynguyen250896/geneSA/README.md

 #### V. What's new
 ---
-- 2021-12-21: Now users have been able to define statistical significance level of their choice in relation to P-value and Q-value.
+- 2021-12-21: Now users have been able to define statistical significance level of their choice in relation to P-value and Q-value using `Pcut` and `Qcut`, respectively.
-- 2021-01-28: Now users have been able to divide the expression levels of genes over patients/samples into two groups ("up" and "down") or three groups ("up", "mid", and "down")
+- 2021-01-28: Now users have been able to divide the expression levels of genes over patients/samples into either two groups ("up" and "down") or three groups ("up", "mid", and "down")
-- 2021-01-22: To be convenient more, I have changed the parameters in the geneSA.
+- 2021-01-22: To be convenient more, I have changed the name of parameters in the geneSA.

 #### VI.
 Citation
 ---